miriamroddy/pands-project/README.md

 We are using Seaborn's [histplot](https://seaborn.pydata.org/generated/seaborn.histplot.html) function for this.
 The histogram of petal length exhibits a [bimodal](https://www.statisticshowto.com/what-is-a-bimodal-distribution/) distribution, indicating the presence of two distinct groups.
 One mode is centered around 1.0 to 2.0 centimeters, representing Iris setosa, while the other mode is centered around 4.0 to 6.0 centimeters, representing Iris versicolor and Iris virginica.
 ![Histogram - Petal Width](https://github.com/miriamroddy/pands-project/blob/main/histogram_petal_width.png)

-The histogram of petal width shows a unimodal distribution with a peak around 0.2 to 0.4 centimeters.
+The histogram of petal width alsoshows a bimodal distribution.
 There is a slight skewness towards higher values, indicating a few wider petal widths compared to the majority of the data.
 ![Histogram - Sepal Length](https://github.com/miriamroddy/pands-project/blob/main/histogram_sepal_length.png)

 The histogram of sepal length suggests that it follows a somewhat normal distribution, with a peak around 5.0 to 6.0 centimeters.